Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the rules applicable to final pay and deductions from wages?

-The Fair Labour Standards Act precludes deductions from salary for exempt employees.
-Wages are generally due upon completion of work and must be paid within a reasonable time thereafter, although many states provide for a specific time period.
+The Fair Labor Standards Act generally precludes deductions from salary for exempt employees.
+Wages are generally due upon completion of work and must be paid within a reasonable time, although many states provide for a specific time period.
 Payment must be made by cash, cheque or, in some states, direct deposit to an employee’s bank account or pay cards, and must be accompanied by a statement showing gross wages, deductions and net wages.

 What payroll and payment records must be maintained?